OFTEC – Terms and conditions

 2.4 Any typographical, clerical or other error or omission in any sales literature, quotation, price list, acceptance offer, invoice or other document or information issued by the Supplier shall be subject to correction without any liability on the part of the Supplier.

-2.5 Each Order by the Customer to the Supplier shall be an offer to purchase the Deliverables subject to these Conditions.
+2.5 Each Order by the Customer to the Supplier shall be an offer to purchase the Goods or Services subject to these Conditions.

 2.6 An Order may be withdrawn or amended by the Customer at any time before acceptance by the Supplier.
 An Order shall lapse unless accepted by the Supplier before the expiry of 14 days after the date of the Order.
 If the Supplier is unable to accept an Order, it shall notify the Customer promptly.